-Canon 1D versus Leica S Typ 007
+Canon 1D vs Leica S Typ 007

-The Canon EOS-1D and the Leica S (Typ 007) are two professional cameras that were revealed to the public, respectively, in September 2001 and September 2014.
+The Canon EOS-1D and the Leica S (Typ 007) are two professional cameras that were officially introduced, respectively, in September 2001 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and a medium format (S Typ 007) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Leica provides 37.5 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Leica provides 37.5 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica S Typ 007 is notably smaller (22 percent) than the Canon 1D.
 Moreover, the S Typ 007 is markedly lighter (21 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 As can be seen in the images above, the 1D has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 In order to provide similar functionality for the S Typ 007, Leica provides the Multi-Function Handgrip S vertical grip as an optional accessory (see here on eBay).